 Build horticultural management skills and gain a nationally-recognised qualification.
 This course is designed for farm managers or emerging leaders who would like to improve their horticultural management skills.

 Our course is designed for people who would like to improve their horticulture skills and knowledge across the industry.
 Our course has a focus on production horticulture/farming.
-If you are interested in parks and gardens, amenities or urban horticulture the electives we offer may not be suitable for you There are no prerequisites however some course entry requirements do apply - it is an entry requirement that you have access to a farm or horticulture business of a commercial scale on which to base your assessment tasks.
+If you are interested in parks and gardens, amenities or urban horticulture the electives we offer will not be suitable for you There are no prerequisites however some course entry requirements do apply - it is an entry requirement that you have access to a farm or horticulture business of a commercial scale on which to base your assessment tasks.
 See below for more details.

 You have up to two years to complete this course in a self paced online format.
 Your learning time includes not only the time you spend working on the course materials, but also your time for reflection and thinking about what you have learned as you go about your normal activities.
 We estimate the total learning time may be up to 20 hours per week for some students.
 Of course, this will vary according to your existing skills and knowledge.

 - Senior Horticulturist

 - Horticulture enterprise manager

 - Be actively engaged in farming/ horticulture or have ready access to and knowledge of a farm/horticulture business which can be used for completion of assessment tasks.
 As a guide, your chosen farm should show these characteristics:

 - Operated as a business for profit

 - Have agricultural enterprises such as commercial crops or livestock

 - Be close to where you live so you can be physically on it regularly (eg weekly)